 I got married for the first time when I was really young, still a teenager.
 I did it for the wrong reasons and I didn’t really have any models of healthy relationships in my life.
 I wish that someone would have shared this advice with me then, but who am I kidding?
 I was REALLY stubborn and I probably wouldn’t have listened.
-I did the opposite of every single one of these rules and it’s no wonder really that the relationship didn’t work.
+I did the opposite of every single one of these rules, and it’s really no wonder that the relationship didn’t work.
 But I grew from those mistakes and by doing the absolute wrong thing, I learned what the right thing is.
 I’m happy to say that I now have a healthy and loving relationship modeled on these principles, but we definitely work at it every day since we have both seen the flip side.

 Here Are the 10 Things I Wish I Knew Before I Got Married

 1. Choose wisely — Obviously this is the most important piece of advice.
 Choose a partner who is kind and supportive and who brings out the best in you.
 Two good people can just be bad for each other.
 Marriage will not “fix” serious problems in your relationship and shouldn’t be a step that is taken lightly or impulsively.